-- Year 10 Chinese is a prerequisite for Year 11 Chinese: Second Language ATAR - Year 10 French is a prerequisite for Year 11 French: Second Language ATAR - Year 10 Japanese is a prerequisite for Year 11 Japanese: Second Language ATAR
+- Prerequisite: Year 9 in the chosen language or permission from the Head of Learning Area to change languages or to study two languages. - Year 10 Chinese is a prerequisite for Year 11 Chinese: Second Language ATAR. - Year 10 French is a prerequisite for Year 11 French: Second Language ATAR. - Year 10 Japanese is a prerequisite for Year 11 Japanese: Second Language ATAR.